501Commons/Salesforce-Importer/readme.md

 Running Import

-run Clients\[Client Type]\importer.bat to start the importer.
+Run Clients\[Client Type]\importer.bat to start the importer.
 You can run
     - importer.bat manually
     - schedule with Task Scheduler (be sure to set working directory to the importer.bat directory)